Stress

 Skin issues including psoriasis

-Nausea
+Nausea or vomiting

 Disrupted or loss of menstrual cycle